Presentations

 If you would like to do a presentation for the ISCS, if you have a suggestion for a topic of interest, or if you have a recommendation for a speaker, please click below to send an email to the Programs Committee.

-The Programs Committee needs volunteers to help schedule speakers as well as volunteers to do presentations.
+NOTE: The Programs Committee needs volunteers to help schedule speakers as well as volunteers to do presentations.
 Please use the contact button below if you are interested in volunteering.

 The ISCS has many knowledgeable and talented members who are available to do presentations about sand.